 Final Approval by the Medical Student Research Council

 All RDT applicants must complete all requirements by February 28 of their M4 year.
-Complete applications are reviewed by the Medical Student Research Council (MSRC) in February-March.
+Completed applications are reviewed by the Medical Student Research Council (MSRC) in March.
+Final notification is sent electronically to the student and mentor following the review meeting.

 Copyright © 2015 The University of Iowa.
 All Rights Reserved.